ksnip/ksnip/README.md

 * Print screenshot or save is to pdf/ps.
 * Annotate screenshots with pen, marker, rectangles, ellipses, texts and other tools.
 * Add watermarks to captured images.
-* Global HotKeys for taking Screenshots (Currently only for Windows).
+* Global HotKeys for taking Screenshots (Currently only for Windows and X11).
 * Many configuration options.